 During your visit you will meet with Liz Lee, Recruitment Coordinator for the College of Education and Health Professions.
 You will also have the chance to meet with Student Ambassadors majoring in one of the college's programs.
 The meetings typically last 45 minutes and include materials and information specific to your prospective program of study.

-On Mondays and Fridays, prospective nursing students have the opportunity to meet at the Epley Center for Health Professions to tour the simulation labs***, meet with current nursing students, and explore the Eleanor Mann School of Nursing in depth.
+On Mondays, Wednesdays, and Fridays, prospective nursing students have the opportunity to meet at the Epley Center for Health Professions to tour the simulation labs***, meet with current nursing students, and explore the Eleanor Mann School of Nursing in depth.

 The College of Engineering is the largest engineering program in the state of Arkansas, offering undergraduate degrees in biological, biomedical, chemical, civil, computer, electrical, industrial, and mechanical engineering, as well as computer science.
 During your visit, you will learn more about the opportunities and resources in the College of Engineering.
 You will meet one-on-one with an Engineering Student Ambassador to gain a student perspective and tour our outstanding facilities.
 Appointments with college faculty and administrators are also available on request (when available).